 3. Redeem rewards

 The better-safe-than-sorry approach is to redeem all your points before you close.
-And if your credit card company gives you bonus points or rewards you with another valuable benefit on your annual card anniversary, consider closing only after you’ve reached that milestone.
+And if your credit card gives you bonus points or another benefit on your annual card anniversary, consider closing only after you’ve reached that milestone.

 4. Pay your balance